FergusFettes/llm-head/README.md

 Track and navigate LLM conversation history with branchable conversations.

+NB: This monkey patches a lot of the llm internals and adds stuff to the db, probably not wise to use it unless you have backups.

 ## Installation

 Install this plugin in the same environment as [LLM](https://llm.datasette.io/).